thanosparavantis/e-bookstore/README.md

 # E-Bookstore
-An e-bookstore application in C# that was developed as a group project for a university assignment.
+A group project in C# that was developed for a university assignment on the subject of Human Interaction with Computers.

 **Features:**
 - Authentication system with simple login and registration for employees and customers.